Here is a simple but effective analogy to help you understand and remember the various approaches to the subject of spirituality.

 Consciousness Development Tools

 Everyone has a unique way of awakening.
 We have unique gifts, and we are on different timetables.
-Awakening is a process.
-We of accessing the spiritual gifts are sleeping in our DNA.
-When we open them, it sets our spiritual walk into motion.
-It opens our minds to new potentials.
-We recommend this approach In the black cat analogy.
+Awakening is a process that can either be slow or fast.
+Several factors affect our ability to access the spiritual gifts sleeping in our DNA.
+Opening them is the essence of spiritual exploration.
+We recommend this approach on the black cat analogy.

 These tools stand up to the test of science.
 They are repeatable experiential phenomena.
 And, higher states of awareness also have unique, measurable physiological signatures.
 They differ from the primary partitions of consciousness of waking, sleeping, and dreaming.